mcandre/rez/TUTORIAL.md

 rez responds to common C/C++ build environment variables including `CXX`, `CC`, `CPPFLAGS`, `CXXFLAGS`, and `CFLAGS` when building the task definition.

-For more information on customizing the task definition compilation step, see [include/](include).

 # CUSTOM TASKS

 Your task definition program has full control over the task tree.